 The Whole of Life Maintenance Strategy and Object Codes provides a comprehensive listing of asset lives and refurbishment intervals for asset groups and sub-components or types of equipment within the asset group.
 Sunwater has adopted the standard life for each equipment type based on the available maintenance histories, literature review of public domain information and the collective engineering and technical experience of staff and consultants.
 Each equipment has a standard low risk life.
 This is defined as the mean time to failure for the equipment installed and operated in typical (or average) conditions.
 If the asset is deemed medium or high risk, the asset life is reduced to mitigate a run-to-failure scenario.
 So that assets remain in a serviceable condition throughout the adopted asset life, many undergo periodic maintenance or refurbishment.
+Sunwater has adopted refurbishment frequencies based on the available maintenance histories and the collective engineering and technical experience of staff and consultants, the asset life is reduced to mitigate a run-to-failure scenario.
+So that assets remain in a serviceable condition throughout the adopted asset life, many undergo periodic maintenance or refurbishment.
 Sunwater has adopted refurbishment frequencies based on the available maintenance histories and the collective engineering and technical experience of staff and consultants.
-Some object types are "run to failure" and do not have a refurbishment frequency, while others are "in perpetuity" and are therefore not planned to be replaced.
+Some object types are run-to-failure and do not have a refurbishment frequency, while others are "in perpetuity" and are therefore not planned to be replaced.

 Sunwater's intention is to apply the replacement and refurbishment intervals specified in the two asset strategy documents where the equipment falls into a defined asset group and the project is within the 30-year planning period.
-All other types of equipment or projects outside this 30-year period revert to the whole of life maintenance strategy.
+All other types of equipment or projects outside this 30-year period revert to the whole-of-life maintenance strategy.